OpenIDEO Gratitude in the Workplace Challenge

 - In one study from Harvard University and Wharton, receiving a “thank you” from a supervisor boosted productivity by more than 50%!

 However, research has also found that people are less likely to feel or express gratitude at work than anyplace else: On a given day, only 10 percent of people say “thank you” to colleagues—and 60 percent of people report that they never or very rarely express gratitude at work.
-The result, we fear, is that too many people are feeling unappreciated and taken for granted at work, and organizations as a whole are missing opportunities to create healthier, more fulfilling workplaces.
-Sure enough, according to the U.S. Department of Labor, the number one reason why people leave their jobs is because they don’t feel appreciated.
-And of course, given the amount of time we spend at work, our well-being at work helps dictate our well-being in life.
+According to the U.S. Department of Labor, the number one reason why people leave their jobs is because they don’t feel appreciated.